 Kiez-culture: The city surprises like no other with its “kiez”-culture, which makes it different from district-to-district and from street-to-street.
 Whether stylish Berlin Mitte, young Prenzlauer Berg, or creative Kreuzberg - everyone will find the right ambience and feel at home in their personal neighborhood.

 Tolerant multiculturalism: Thanks to the large Turkish and Arab communities which reside in the districts of Kreuzberg and Neukölln, everyone can enjoy colorful vegetable markets with oriental dishes and spices.
-Berlin is also particularly LGBT-friendly – numerous gay and lesbian bars are located in the district of Schöneberg and all around the city.
+Berlin is also particularly LGBT-friendly – numerous gay and lesbian bars and berlin gay hotels are located in the district of Schöneberg and all around the city.